rhelsing/accord_documentation/transform_v2.md

 Key Name | Expected Value
 -------- | --------------
-column | The name of the input column option | **Placeholder** (insert possible options here)
+column | The name of the input column.
+Use an array to specify multiple columns. option | **Placeholder** (insert possible options here)

 **Example**

 ```json
 {
   "dedup": {